electronicsguy/ESP8266/HTTPSRedirect/README.md

  *HTTPSRedirect* does precisely this, in a seamless fashion.
 It'll make both the **GET** requests and return the final data from the server in the response body.

-  The main class is **HTTPSRedirect**, which has a method called **printRedir**.
+  The main class is **HTTPSRedirect**, which has a method called **printRedir**, which does most of the stuff.

-  Please check the GoogleDocs Arduino example on how to use this library.
+  Please check the **GoogleDocs** Arduino example on how to use this library.
+The *Extra* folder contains the Google Apps script that you can use for your own spreadsheet.
+It also has an image of the test calendar whose entries are fetched by the above example.
+The spreadsheet can be found at: [spreadsheet](http://bit.ly/1Ql4qrN).

+  The Arduino example does 3 things:
+  1. Makes a request to the script attached to the Google Spreadsheet, and write a value in the cell 'A1'.
+  2. Fetches entries for the next 1 week from my Google calendar's test calendar.
+  3. Keep repeating a request to read from the cell 'A1' of the spreadsheet.
+In this way, if you manually type something in the cell, you can *chat* with the ESP8266 :smile:

+  Comments and suggestions welcome.